 They started have camp reunions.
 And the first camp reunion I went to, someone called me and I didn’t recognize him but I recognized his voice.
 He had changed so much.
 Gotten fatter or something. [laughs] People change, but he recognized me.

 Right after camp.
 I hadn’t seen him for 35 years or something like that.
 It’s fun.

-Do you remember anything about your parents feelings towards going to camp?
+Do you remember what your parents feelings were towards going to camp?
 Were they feeling distant from Japan or were they angry about what was happening?

 Why do you think he didn’t pursue that as his profession?

 He was not an aggressive man.
 He never drove a car.
 I don’t think he was the type of man who would get into something unless he was hired by someone.
 But he was just a natural gardner.